 A Career Fair is held each semester.
 School districts throughout the region display booths of information about their districts and any potential jobs.
 All student teachers are required to attend this event.
 Professional attire is mandatory.
 It is advisable to bring copies of your resume to hand out to school districts in which you are interested.

 In addition, an informational seminar on the topic of interviewing skills will be provided.
-A staff member from UHV’s Career Services Department who has up-to-date information on the process of applying and interviewing for a job conducts this seminar.
+A staff member from UHV’s Career Development Center who has up-to-date information on the process of applying and interviewing for a job conducts this seminar.